 The length of contracts among committed buyers lasted on average 7 months, while contracts for pragmatic buyers were shorter, averaging less than 4 months (Figure 4).
 Purchasing agreement characteristics did not differ among committed and pragmatic buyers (P ≥ 0.11), with one exception.
 Committed organic buyers did not require the supplier to pay delivery, while 27% of pragmatic buyers required delivery be paid by the supplier (P = 0.09).
 This could suggest increased support by committed organic buyers.
 The majority of both committed and pragmatic buyers (56%) purchase grains mostly with forward contracts which are methods used to secure an adequate supply.
 Lack of statistical differences in other purchasing agreements measurements suggest that committed organic and pragmatic buyers have similar contract requirements in terms of storing, handling and transporting grains among online questionnaire respondents.
 Therefore, producers working with committed or pragmatic buyers can expect similar requirements in contract terms.
 The top 3 most important factors determining price premiums for committed buyers are expected market demand, expected domestic supply, and anticipation of future prices.
 On the other hand, the top 3 most important factors determining price premiums for pragmatic buyers are expected market demand, anticipation of future prices, and quality of grain supplied (Figure 5).

-Phase 3 data from the 2018 and 2019 interviews includes notes typed by the researcher (Michael O’Donnell) and audio recording files (mp3).
+Phase 3 data from the 2018-2020 growing season interviews includes notes typed by the researcher (Michael O’Donnell), audio recording files (mp3), and transcriptions of each audio file.
 These data have not been analyzed in detail.
-However, ahead of the second round of interviews, the first round interview notes were reviewed to provide context for the interviews conducted in fall 2019, and to help identify areas of review and topics to be covered to build on the first round of interviews.
-Themes are emerging showing similarities and unique differences between farms going through the transition process.
+However, ahead of the second and third rounds of interviews, the previous interview notes were reviewed to provide context for the subsequent interviews, and to help identify areas of review and topics to be covered to build on the discussions.
+Themes have emerged showing similarities and unique differences between farms going through the transition process.
 These themes also show similarity to the Phase 1 farmer survey and phone interview results.
 Some of the interesting themes that are emerging are:

 –Motivations for transitioning: Some farmers have expressed financial reasons as the primary (and even sole) reason for choosing to transition acreage to organic grain production.
 All farmers are motivated by the potential financial returns of organic production, but some have other motivating factors, including a desire to be rewarded by a market for adopting soil health practices; a desire to get off of the “input” treadmill and handling/use of synthetic pesticides in conventional farming; a desire to stop expanding farmed acreage and the potential for organic farming to permit this; the challenge of a different farming system.